dotherightthing/traktor-live-v1/README.md

 ##### Process to create the bundled SVG

-After locating and downloading the owner manuals, I optimise the vector graphics to create reliable cut files:
+After locating and downloading the owner manuals, I optimised the vector graphics to create reliable cut files:

 1. File > Import
     1. Select page